mfarache/jekyll-now/_posts/2017-12-06-Functions-As-A-Service-OpenFaas.md

 # Autoscaling

-The gateway also scale the functions based on demand of your containers.
+The gateway also scale the functions based on traffic rates.

 We can test autoscaling just invoking the function multiple times in a infinite loop.
 Note that the body of the while loop is run in background.